-The paper is organized as follows: in section 2 the first version of the SCHEMA reference system, introducing the use of four segmentation algorithms, is presented.
-In section 3 the development of the second version is discussed, emphasizing on the integration of the reference system with the MPEG-7 eXperimentation Model.
-Section 4 contains experimental evaluation and comparison of the developed methods, and finally, conclusions are drawn in section 5.
+The paper is organized as follows: in section 2 the SCHEMA reference system is presented, introducing the use of four segmentation algorithms and the MPEG-7 eX-perimentation Model.
+Section 3 contains experimental evaluation of the reference system and comparison with an earlier version of it.
+Finally, conclusions are drawn in section 4.

-2 Reference System v.1.0
+2. Reference System

-2.1 Visual Medium Analysis
+2.1.
+Visual medium analysis

-As already mentioned, the SCHEMA Reference System [4] has adopted a fine granularity approach to image indexing and retrieval, thus requiring the use of a segmentation algorithm for decomposing the images to meaningful regions.
-The use of a segmentation algorithm for region-based image retrieval has several advantages, mainly deriving from the fact that the user of an image retrieval system typically queries for objects similar to one such depicted in a key-image, rather than simply for similar images.
+As already mentioned, the SCHEMA Reference System has adopted a fine granularity approach to image indexing and retrieval, thus requiring the use of a segmentation algorithm for decomposing the images to meaningful regions.
+The use of a segmentation algorithm for region-based image retrieval has several advantages, mainly deriving from the fact that the user of an image retrieval system typically queries for objects similar to one such depicted in a keyimage, rather than simply for similar images.
 Thus, using image segments (regions) that are closer to the notion of objects than the entire images themselves can significantly improve the accuracy of the retrieval process.
 The imperfection of any segmentation algorithm is, however, a limiting factor in such schemes.
-To counter this drawback and to provide at the same time a test-bed for the comparison of different segmentation algorithms in terms of their suitability for the application of content-based image retrieval, a number of different segmentation algorithms have been integrated with the SCHEMA reference system.
-The different segmentation masks produced by these algorithms for a given image are simultaneously presented to the user, to allow for the one most suited to the user needs at the given time to be employed for initiating the query.
+To counter this drawback and to provide at the same time a test-bed for the comparison of different segmentation algorithms in terms of their suitability for the application of content-based image retrieval, a number of different segmentation modules have been integrated with the SCHEMA reference system.
+The different segmentation masks produced by these for a given image are simultaneously presented to the user, to allow for the one most suited to the user needs at the given time to be employed for initiating the query.

 There have been four segmentation algorithms integrated so far with the reference system.
-All were previously integrated in the Qimera framework [5, 6], which provides common input/output formats, thus facilitating their rapid subsequent integration with the reference system.
+All were previously integrated in the Qimera framework [7, 8], which provides common input/output formats, thus facilitating their rapid subsequent integration with the reference system.
 These algorithms are the following:

-- Pseudo Flat Zone Loop algorithm (PFZL), contributed by Munich University of Technology - Institute for Integrated Systems. - Modified Recursive Shortest Spanning Tree algorithm (MRSST), contributed by Dublin City University - K-Means-with-Connectivity-Constraint algorithm (KMCC), contributed by the Informatics and Telematics Institute / Centre for Research and Technology - Hellas. - Expectation Maximization algorithm (EM) in a 6D colour/texture space, contributed by Queen Mary University of London.
+- Pseudo Flat Zone Loop algorithm (PFZL), contributed by Munich University of Technology - Institute for Integrated Systems.
+The PFZL algorithm uses as homogeneity criterion the difference between two neighboring pixels; it proceeds by gradually labelling homogeneous, connected areas, and checking if these, at some iteration, become unconnected. - Modified Recursive Shortest Spanning Tree algorithm (MRSST), contributed by Dublin City University.
+This is based on the original RSST algorithm, modified so as to initially avoid merging regions with very different colors and at a second stage to encourage the creation of large connected regions. - K-Means-with-Connectivity-Constraint algorithm (KMCC), contributed by the Informatics and Telematics Institute / Centre for Research and Technology Hellas.
+In the employed variant, color, position and texture features are used.
+The algorithm is combined with a procedure for accelerating its execution, based on partial pixel reclassification using a Bayes classifier. - Expectation Maximization algorithm (EM) in a 6D colour/texture space, contributed by Queen Mary University of London.
+Under the EM technique, the distribution of color and texture features in each region is modelled as a mixture of Gaussians, and an iterative procedure is employed for estimating the parameters of these models.

-A more detailed description and references to these algorithms can be found in [7].
+A more detailed description and references to these algorithms can be found in [9].
+Results of applying the aforementioned algorithms, as they are employed in the reference system, to a color image are shown in Fig. 1

-2.2 Graphical User Interface Functionality
+2.2.
+Graphical User Interface functionality